kyma-project/kyma/docs/kyma/docs/036-inst-update.md

 ## Prepare the update

-- If you update an existing component, make all required changes to the Helm charts of the component located in the in the [`resource`](https://github.com/kyma-project/kyma/tree/master/resources) directory.
+- If you update an existing component, make all required changes to the Helm charts of the component located in the [`resource`](https://github.com/kyma-project/kyma/tree/master/resources) directory.

 - If you add a new component to your Kyma deployment, add a top-level Helm chart for that component.
 Additionally, run this command to edit the Installation custom resource and add the new component to the installed components list: